open5e/open5e/source/monsters/statistics.rst

 The Saving Throws entry is reserved for creatures that are adept at resisting certain kinds of effects.
-For example, a creature that isn't easily charmed or frightened might gain a bonus on its Wisdom saving throws.
+For example, a creature that isn't easily :ref:`srd:charmed` or :ref:`srd:frightened` might gain a bonus on its Wisdom saving throws.
 Most creatures don't have special saving throw bonuses, in which case this section is absent.